m-ashry-eg/SAA-C03/notes/README.md

 - #### RDS Multi-AZ

-  - **What is**: RDS Multi-AZ is a feature that provides high availability and fault tolerance for database instances.
+  - **Definition**: RDS Multi-AZ is a feature that provides high availability and fault tolerance for database instances.
 Its designed to enhance the reliability of your database by automatically replicating data to a standby instance located in a different Availability Zone within the same AWS region.